 Hello!
 Welcome to Strength And Gain.
 My name is Akash and I’m from India.
 I have been a personal trainer for a couple of years now and been working out for more than 8 years prior to that.
-All in all, I have been a health freak/gym rat for almost a decade now and it’s going to continue for the next decade as well.
+All in all, I have been a health freak for more than a decade now and it’s going to continue for the next decade as well.
 Fitness is my first love and passion and always will be.

 My story– Growing up I was a chubby kid and it made me very self-conscious about myself.
 I wanted to join the gym, but I was kind of shy and had some inferiority complex issues.
 I used to think gyms were only for bodybuilders.
 Back then, the gym culture was not very popular in my city.